-Precipitation is often characterized by the drop size distribution (DSD), which is in turn used to quantify rainfall rate, for example.
-Using scanning weather radar, studies have been conducted to investigate the spatial and temporal variability of rainfall rate (Crane 1990).
+Precipitation is often characterized by the dropsize distribution (DSD) which is in turn used to quantify rainfall rate, for example.
+Using scanning weather radar, studies have been conducted to investigate the spatial and temporal variability of rainfall rate (Crane, 1990).
 However, the spatial resolution was on the order of kilometers.
-In a series of papers, Jameson et al. (1999, and references therein) have brought into question assumptions concerning the homogeneity of precipitation.
-Recently, observations of convective precipitation have shown the Doppler sorting effect caused by updrafts (Kollias et al. 2001).
+In a series of papers, Jameson et al. (1999) (and references therein) have brought into question assumptions concerning the homogeneity of precipitation.
+Recently, observations of convective precipitation have shown the Doppler sorting effect caused by updrafts (Kollias et al., 2001).
 In addition, the interaction of cloud particles and turbulence has been reviewed by Vaillancourt and Yau (2000).
-Previous work using a 915-MHz BLR has shown the effect that light rain can have on the reflectivity of turbulent layers (Cohn et al. 1995).
-Here, we present data from the TEP radar that show the significant influence of turbulence on the formation of precipitation.
-It is further shown that the mean vertical wind can enhance this effect.
-Three-dimensional images of precipitation and clear-air turbulence echoes are provided, exemplifying the interplay of these distinct atmospheric phenomena.
+Previous work using a 915-MHz BLR has shown the effect that light rain can have on the reflectivity of turbulent layers (Cohn et al., 1995).
+Here, we will present data from the TEP radar which show the significant influence of turbulence on the formation of precipitation.
+It will further be shown that the mean vertical wind can enhance this effect.
+Three-dimensional images of precipitation and clear-air turbulence echoes will be provided exemplifying the interplay of these distinct atmospheric phenomena.

-In the next section, the experimental configuration using TEP is presented.
-Then, the meteorological conditions during the experiment are analyzed.
-Finally, results from both standard processing and imaging are given in an attempt to understand the effects of ABL turbulence on the precipitation that occurred during the experiment.
+In the next section, the experimental configuration using TEP will be presented.
+Then, the meteorological conditions during the experiment will be analyzed.
+Finally, results from both standard processing and imaging will be given in an attempt to understand the effects of ABL turbulence on the precipitation that occurred duration the experiment.